01-edu/UX-UI/subjects/ui/building-an-interface/design-system-library/README.md

 **Deliverables:**

-- A PDF document extracted from a Figma file with a library including
+- A Figma file with a library including:
     - At least graphic design 30 elements
     - At least 5 atoms
     - At least 5 molecules
     - At least 5 organisms
     - At least 10 multistate variations
+- Upload the Figma file on Github, labeled as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, it can be labeled as “Doe_John_MidFiPrototype_05242024_V1”.
+- Add a title within the file.
+- Pay attention to the global aspect of the file.
+It must be clear, simple and easy to read.
+You can get inspiration on canva.com but don’t overload your design with too much details!

 **Tips:**